 What is a false positive?

 A “false positive” is when InsightVM incorrectly determines that a target asset is vulnerable to a specific vulnerability check.
 False positives can appear due to an error in check logic or changes in the target software that the check is not designed to handle.

 You should report false positives to Rapid7 immediately if they appear in your results.
 This gives us the chance to fix the vulnerability check and make sure your assessment results are as accurate as possible.

 How false positive investigations work

-An investigation is a rescan of the affected asset using a scan template that's limited to the vulnerability check in question.
+An investigation is a rescan of the affected asset that's limited to the vulnerability check in question.
+This rescan uses the Full Audit without Web Spider built-in scan template with enhanced logging enabled.
 If this rescan produces the same vulnerable result as before with all prerequisites satisfied, you can report the result as a potential false positive.
 The investigation tool sends false positive report packages to Rapid7 in XML format.

 Like regular scans, you can run investigations immediately or schedule them to run automatically at a later time.

 False positive investigations are vulnerability finding-based.
 This means any investigation you submit for a vulnerable result includes all detected instances of that vulnerability on the asset (if more than one instance is found).

 How to use this tool

 The design intent of the false positive investigation tool is to help you identify how your scanning configuration (which includes the presence and strength of credentials and the coverage of your scan template) could be producing inaccurate results and suggest changes to correct it.
 You must perform this due diligence before we allow you to report potential false positives to the Rapid7 Support team for further investigation.